Complaints against the Police and Crime Commissioner

 Scope of the Panel’s complaints handling role

 If your complaint alleges criminal conduct on the part of the Commissioner, it will be recorded and sent to the IOPC.
-If you send your complaint directly to the IOPC, they will send it to the Panel to record it.
+If you send your complaint directly to the IOPC, they will send it to the Panel to record it in the first instance.
+These are called serious complaints and the IOPC has the option of dealing with the complaint or referring it to the Panel.

 Non-criminal complaints against the Commissioner are dealt with by the Panel through a process called informal resolution.
 Informal resolution is a way of dealing with a complaint by solving, explaining, or settling the matter directly with the complainant, without an investigation or formal proceedings.
 It is not a disciplinary process, and does not involve the imposition of any sanction.